20 Memorable Things to Do in Muskegon MI

 Best Things to Do in Muskegon MI

-If you’re looking for a Michigan vacation destination that’s close to home, you’ll want to take a closer look at Muskegon, MI.
+If you’re looking for a Michigan vacation destination that’s close to home, you’ll want to take a closer look at Muskegon, Michigan.

 When people think of west Michigan lakeshore towns, it’s generally Grand Haven, Saugatuck or Holland.
 If you just stop there, you’re missing out on a wealth of adventure in Muskegon.

-In addition to beaches, Muskegon is home to the USS Silversides Submarine Museum (where you can spend the night!), an up-and-coming downtown area and an amazing summer art festival.
+In addition to popular Lake Michigan beaches, Muskegon is home to the USS Silversides Submarine Museum (where you can spend the night!), an up-and-coming downtown area and an amazing summer art festival.

 Things to Do in Muskegon